Going Out with Alan Carr

-Going Out with Alan Carr was the incarnation of the Saturday evening show on BBC Radio 2 between 25 April 2009 and 31 March 2012, produced by Open Mike Productions, which also produced Carr's TV series Chatty Man.
+Going Out with Alan Carr is the incarnation of the Saturday evening show on BBC Radio 2 between 25 April 2009 and 31 March 2012, produced by Open Mike Productions, which also produced Carr's TV series Chatty Man.
 It was hosted by British comedian Alan Carr, first with Emma Forbes and then with Melanie Sykes.

 The final show was broadcast on 31 March 2012, after Carr announced his departure from the network earlier that month, stating that he wanted to reclaim his weekends.
-They were replaced by Liza Tarbuck on 12 May that year, who remains in the slot today.
+They were replaced by Liza Tarbuck on 12 May that year.

 History

 The show was launched on 25 April 2009, and was originally presented by Carr alongside Emma Forbes.
 Forbes unexpectedly quit the show and wider radio station in April 2010 when, after requesting a holiday, the BBC refused her request to present Going Out as usual, despite Melanie Sykes having already been recruited as a stand-in presenter.
 Sykes was confirmed as Forbes's replacement in May 2010.
 The final show was broadcast on 31 March 2012, following Carr's decision earlier that month to leave the network.
-They were both replaced on 12 May that year by Liza Tarbuck, who continues to host in this time slot to this day.
+They were both replaced on 12 May that year by Liza Tarbuck.

 Since the show ended, Carr and Sykes have returned as a duo to the station as guest hosts, most notably standing in for Graham Norton on his Saturday morning show during the summers of 2017 to 2020, and for Paul O'Grady on his 5pm Sunday teatime show.
 They also returned to stand in for Tarbuck in their old permanent slot on one occasion in September 2018.